idugalic/reactive-company/PITCHME.md

   - Processing of a request occurs at an arbitrary point in time, sometime after it has been transmitted from client to service.
   - Asynchronous IO refers to an interface where you supply a callback to an IO operation, which is invoked when the operation completes.

 +++

 ### Reactive Programming

-<span style="color:gray">Asynchronous in practice</span>

-  - <span style="color:gray">The client cannot directly observe, or synchronize with, the execution that occurs within the service.</span>
-  - <span style="color:gray">This invocation often happens to an entirely different thread to the one that originally made the request, but this is not necessarily the case.
-Asynchronous IO is a manifestation of the "proactor" pattern.</span>

-+++

-### Reactive Programming